2025-26 Season

 • Tickets for each concert can be bought by clicking the 'Buy tickets' button beside the concert listing below, or at the door (we have a card machine, but it doesn't always work so best to have some cash as backup).
 Cost is £12, students in full-time education admitted free of charge.

 Season Tickets provide entry to all concerts in the season.
 Cost is £40.
-That's £8 per concert, unbeatable value!
+That's less than £7 per concert, unbeatable value!

 Choose how you'd like to pay: online using the button below, buy at the door (card or cash), or contact us to request bank transfer details.